-Questions and Icebreakers to Ask on a First Date
+Icebreaker Questions for Couples on a Date

 Would you think to ask, "How do you handle stress?" on your first date.
-This may be more appropriate and interesting than the typical, "Where did you grow up" variety.
+This may be more appropriate and interesting than the typical "Where did you grow up" variety.
 Asking good questions on your first date is the best way to get to know the other person.

 By using the best questions depending on your situation, you will be able to find out what you want to know.
 The information you get is only as good as the questions you ask.
 If you were interviewing someone as a job candidate, you would be wise to ask questions that are relevant.
-Your first date should be a fun version of a good interview, that's balanced with listening and responding.
+Your first date should be a fun version of a good interview that's balanced with listening and responding.

-Random Questions to Ask as Ice Breakers
+8 Random Questions to Ask as Icebreakers

 - What is something interesting that I should know about you?